What is an Adjective in English grammar?

 - He is thankful to his friend for solving the problem.

-Note: Every sentence in the above modify the noun and pronoun.
+Note: Every Adjective in the above sentences modify the noun and pronoun.

 Types of Adjectives